 - Install a fresh WordPress on any domain name and the server that you want.
 If you can do that on your local computer, it will be better, our main goal is to create a new temporary blog with any name and domain or even sub-domain.

-- After importing your database to the new installation, log in to your WordPress dashboard and install the TablePress plugin.
+- After importing your database to the new installation, log into your WordPress dashboard and install the TablePress plugin.
 After activating it, your next step is to export your Tables from the plugin menu.
 It’s the only method to back up and move your tables from a location to another.
 There is no any other method to bring your post tables.

 To export tables from the TablePress plugin menu, click on ”TablePress”, then ”Export a Table”.
-Now, you have your tables, and you can import them from you new blog dashboard using the TablePress import menu as below.
+Now, you have your tables, and you can import them from your new blog dashboard using the TablePress import menu as below.

 As you can see, to restore Tables, you should have a functional website first, then you can export them directly from the blog dashboard.
-It’s not easy for newbies, but it’s the only way to get you tables again.
+It’s not easy for newbies, but it’s the only way to get your tables again.